Craig Ross Jr: What we know about suspect in Charlotte Sena case

 He was then booked into Saratoga County jail at around 3.40am where he is currently being held without bail.

+Police will spend Tuesday interviewing Mr Ross Jr to determine if he had the nine-year-old under surveillance, Governor Hochul said.

+The governor also said the suspect’s home is being searched by police to make sure he is not connected to any other cases.

-Mr Ross Jr was identified by authorities after he drove to the home of Charlotte’s parents and left a ransom note on Monday morning, New York Governor Kathy Hochul said.
+Mr Ross Jr was identified by authorities after he drove to the home of Charlotte’s parents and left a ransom note on Monday morning, Governor Hochul said.

 “He literally drove up to the family’s mailbox assuming they were not home,” Ms Hochul said, adding that Charlotte’s parents were still at the campground at Moreau Lake State Park at the time, and officers who were monitoring the family home had been sent to another call in the area.